Fruit Crops Edition

 DD 1150 1450 1250 1250 1550

 Pear Third generation pear psylla began hatching about June 8.
 Options for control include spynosyn products such as Delegate and Entrust, and the neocitinoids (IRAC group 4A).
 The addition of 0.25-1 gal of summer oil may improve control.
 Other options include Movento, the IGR’s Esteem and Centaur, and products containing abamectin.
 Be sure to read and follow the label instructions regarding the addition of penetrants for abamectin products, and movento.
-Pear Psylla are still actively laying eggs and nymphs continue to hatch.
+Pear Psylla are still actively laying eggs and nymphs continue to hatch, although activity appears to be waning.

 Phenology Table: Based on annual observations made in Gloucester County.